PatFin/PythonGPS/README.md

 ### Usage

-o run the program, use the following command: `python bfs.py <graph input file>`
+To run the program, use the following command: `python bfs.py <graph input file>`

 The program will parse the given file and ask for a Start/Goal pair.
 The program will then return the distance between the cities and the corresponding path.